Naksh-Rathore/opengl-wrapper/README.md

-# GLFW, GLAD, and OpenGL Starter
+# OpenGL Wrapper

 ## Overview

 A custom OpenGL wrapper made to help me and others code faster.
-It uses OOP and modern C++ to have a smooth experience writing OpenGL code for games, simulations, and more!
+It uses OOP and modern C++ to have a smooth experience writing OpenGL code for simple games, simulations, and more!
+This is a really simple wrapper so it mostly behaves like RayLib or SFML, not something more complicated like SDL.

 ## Getting Started